jusic/energiador/README.rst

 I want power history graphing now!
 ----------------------------------

-Ok, the app is not yet there, but it is simple enough to write a Python script for collecting data over time and graphing it later.
+Ok, the app is not there yet, but it is simple enough to write a Python script for collecting data over time and graphing it later.
 A sample script is provided under ``/scripts/energymeasure.py``.